dult-prototype/client/README.md

 2. These details requested are returned back to the client in the form of the indications.
 3. The program provides 4 operations or types request - Start Sound, Stop Sound, Serial Number Lookup, and do nothing.
 4. By clicking on the desired operations, he/she can perform those operations on the server device.
+5. The program also provides the addec service of connecting to a decryption server which decrypts the encrypted serial number obtained in the serial number lookup and returns the results.